Tips & Advice

 • Turn your refrigerator and freezer to their coldest settings several hours before the storm hits.
 This buys you extra time before food temperatures become unsafe.

 • Run your dishwasher and laundry cycles early.
-Getting caught mid-cycle when power drops can leave you with a washer full of soggy clothes or a dishwasher that won't drain properly.
+Getting caught mid-cycle when power drops can leave you with a washer full of soggy clothes or a dishwasher stuck in a fault state.

 • Don't forget gas appliances.
 If your gas stove, dryer, or furnace has an electronic ignition or digital controls, they're just as vulnerable to surge damage as fully electric models.